sleeplesseditor/ReactWordPress/README.md

 To get this up and running, follow these steps:

 1) cd ReactWordPress
-2) docker compose up -d
+2) docker-compose up -d

+To tear down

+1) docker-compose down --volumes